About the DAEN - medicines

 Database of Adverse Event Notifications

-The TGA is in the process of upgrading the Database of Adverse Event Notifications for medicines (DAEN - medicines).
-The database will be available throughout this process, however, the next data refresh, scheduled for Thursday 19 July 2018, will now be postponed until the upgrade is complete.
-This means reports received in late March and early April will not appear until the next refresh is undertaken.
+The TGA is in the process of upgrading the Database of Adverse Event Notifications for medicines (DAEN – medicines).
+The publicly searchable database will be available throughout this process, however, some updates to information will not be visible on the website until the upgrade is complete.

 Limitations of the data and search results